pineunity/apmec/doc/source/user/enhanced_placement_awareness_usage_guide.rst

 --------

-OpenStack Apmec supports TOSCA MEAD templates that allow specifying requirements for a VNF that leverages features of a compute node such as NUMA topology, SR-IOV, Huge pages and CPU pinning.
-This allows for Enhanced Platform Awareness(EPA) placement of a VNF that has high performance and low latency requirements.
+OpenStack Apmec supports TOSCA MEAD templates that allow specifying requirements for a MEA that leverages features of a compute node such as NUMA topology, SR-IOV, Huge pages and CPU pinning.
+This allows for Enhanced Platform Awareness(EPA) placement of a MEA that has high performance and low latency requirements.

 Configuring compute nodes to be EPA nodes